Water Rocket Manual

 Free Water Rocket and Launcher Plans

 Get your free detail plans for a water rocket with fin templates, and a launch tube type launcher with a Clark cable tie release complete with parts list, and detailed step-by-step instructions anyone can follow.
-Instructions for downloading will be emailed immediately after submitting the form below.

 Photo Gallery